-Poole Harbour search after man reported overboard
+Poole Regatta organisers cancel racing amid harbour search for man

 - Published

-A search is under way off the Dorset coast following reports a man fell overboard from a boat.
+A search is under way off the Dorset coast following reports that a man had fallen overboard from a boat.

 The Maritime Coastguard Agency (MCA) said it received a call shortly before 02:15 BST on Monday about a person in the water at Poole Harbour.